AndrosDe/Jousting/README.md

 ### Code
 - The repository was created with the [Code Institute student template for Gitpod](https://github.com/Code-Institute-Org/gitpod-full-template).
 - The creation of the README was influenced by [Code Institute SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME) and [Kitchen Installation Bülau](https://github.com/AndrosDe/kitcheninstallation-buelau.
-- Some styling, layouts and JavaScript Code were influenced by the [Love Maths Walkthrough Project](https://github.com/AndrosDe/love-maths), however, in nearly all cases modifications had to be made to make it work correctly.
+- Some styling, layouts, and JavaScript codes were influenced by the [Love Maths Walkthrough Project](https://github.com/AndrosDe/love-maths), however, in nearly all cases modifications had to be made to make it work correctly.
 - The code for the countdown was copied from [codegrepper.com](https://www.codegrepper.com/code-examples/javascript/countdown+from+10+javascript).
 - [Stackoverflow.com](https://stackoverflow.com/questions/44263892/how-to-style-a-clicked-button-in-css) helped me in styling the buttons.
 - To get the animation running I used part of the code from [w3schools](https://www.w3schools.com/js/js_htmldom_animate.asp).